 James Allen True Heart vs Ideal Cut

 The true heart diamond cut is available at James Allen stores only.
 The company has patented the name ‘true heart’ so you would never see any other jewelry designer using this name.
 However, the real terminology used in the diamond market for such cuts is hearts and arrows.
 You can find the hearts and arrows in every jewelry store under various brand names.

 The ideal cut, on the other hand, is a standard name used for a zero AGS-rated ideal diamond.
 You can find it anywhere, whether it is the James Allen store or some local designer.

 Quality and symmetry

 Quality is never an issue in either of the two diamond cuts, however, the true heart cut is slightly better than the ideal cut because it has better symmetry.
 Internal symmetry is not something that you can change by grinding or cutting.

 The true hearts cut is that perfect class of diamond cuts that are cut ideally whilst the interior is perfectly symmetrical to ensure that the maximum is reflected without much leakage.
-The interior shows a soothing combination of heart and arrows from the top.
+The interior shows a soothing combination of hearts and arrows from the top.
 There is no doubt that a true heart cut has a clear edge over the ideal cut.

-The true heart cut is made from an ideal cut that has perfectly internal symmetry.
-The beautiful combination of 8 arrows and heart each, makes it more eye-catching.
+The true heart cut is made from an ideal cut that has perfect internal symmetry.
+The beautiful combination of 8 arrows and a heart each, makes it more eye-catching.
 However, this unique proportion of facets is vulnerable to rarity issues.
 You would rarely find a diamond exhibiting the soothing 8-8 symmetry.

 The ideal cut is simple to find and make especially because it has no symmetry requirements.
 Only 1 to 2% of ideal-cut diamonds are shaped into true hearts because symmetry is rare.
 We would say that it is hard to find a true heart cut when compared to an ideal cut.